 Fees and funding

-If you are a prospective UK or EU student who will be joining this taught Masters degree on a full-time basis in academic year 2019/20, the tuition fee will be £4,625 per annum (subject to final Government approval).
+If you are a prospective UK or EU student who will be joining this taught Masters degree on a full-time basis in academic year 2019/20, the tuition fee will be £9,250 for the entire programme.
+The tuition fee will be split with £6,000 payable for Year 1 and £3,250 payable for Year 2 (subject to final Government approval of the £9,250 fee).
 Tuition fees for international students enrolling on the programme in academic year 2019/20 are still to be announced.If you are a prospective UK or EU student who will be joining this taught Masters degree on a part-time basis in academic year 2019/20, the tuition fee is still to be announced.
 You are advised to check this page regularly and once the position has been confirmed we will update this information.The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.